yhsure/blog/content/books.md

 - **Weathering** by Ruth Allen
 - **On Giving Up** by Adam Phillips
-- **Cloudspotting for Beginners** by William Grill and Gavin Pretor-Pinney
 - **Life as no one knows it** by Sara Imari Walker
 - **The Utopia of Rules** by David Graeber
 - **Inventing the Medium** by Janet J. Murray